Tuesday, February 28, 2017

 The characters here are all very interesting and deeply troubled in some way.
 Throughout the story we read chapters from their different points of view.
 This book wouldn't have been half as good without the characters and their background stories woven into it.
 Kaz was hard to like at times, but he was supposed to be.
 I did find myself sympathizing with him after I learned his back story and everything he had been through.
 He is very broken.
 All the characters had endured something horrible in their pasts.
 The ones I enjoyed reading about the most were Inej and Nina.

 This book really could have been a stand-alone, except for something that happens at the very end.
-I think I agree with one of my Goodreads friends who said (view spoiler).
+I think I agree with one of my Goodreads friends who said (view spoiler)[ it would have been better if this story had come to an end and then subsequent books could have been about their adventures after moving on. (hide spoiler)].
 Despite that I am looking forward to reading the next installment.

 View all my reviews